Birth name: Taraji Penda Henson

 In 2013, she did some more voice work, lending her voice to Okapi in a short film ‘Madly Madagascar’ from the animated ‘Madagascar’ franchise.
 She was cast as the lead in the film ‘From The Rough’ with the late Michael Clarke Duncan.

 In 2014, Taraji did a cameo in Chris Rock’s ‘Top Five’, appeared in the romantic, soulful holiday drama ‘Seasons Of Love’ and she played Terri Granger in the film ‘No Good Deed’ opposite Idris Elba.
+Both her and Idris were also executive producers.
 That role earned her a BET Award, Critics’ Choice Television Award and an Image Award.

 In February 2014, several months after her last episode of ‘Person of Interest’ aired on CBS, Taraji was hired by FOX to star in the new television series pilot ‘Empire’, a musical drama set in the hip hop recording industry.
 Henson plays Cookie Lyon opposite former ‘Hustle & Flow’ co-star Terrence Howard.
 FOX ordered the pilot to series in May 2014 and the television series debuted on January 7, 2015, with positive reviews from critics and wide commercial success.
 Her work as Cookie Lyon gave her widespread recognition and critical acclaim.
 In July 2015, Taraji was nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series, and she submitted the show’s pilot for Emmy voting.
 In January 2016, Taraji won the Golden Globe Award for Best Actress – Television Series Drama for ‘Empire’ becoming only the third African-American actress to take home the award after Gail Fisher (1972) and Regina Taylor (1992).
 At the 46th NAACP Image Awards she was named the 2015 Entertainer of the Year for her roles in ‘Empire’ and ‘No Good Deed’.